The Seattle Roofing Company branded trucks at a job site

 This step is the one most homeowners skip when anxiety about a damaged roof takes over: slow down.

 Quality Seattle roofing contractors book 4 to 8 weeks out during the summer peak season — sometimes longer for the most in-demand companies.
 That wait time is a signal, not a problem.
+Our guide on the best time to replace a roof in Seattle explains how timing affects both contractor availability and project cost.
 Contractors with strong referral businesses and consistent quality work don't sit idle.

 If a contractor can start your project next week in the middle of July, ask why.
 The answer might be completely legitimate — a cancellation, a slower-than-normal season, smaller crew size.
 But it's worth asking.